goat-farm/thefarm/README.md

 me bitch {it's !k8, this is my post for now}

 NOT FOLLOWING ANY OF THIS?
-REACH OUT TO A CARE BEAR OR CONTACT !8 on signal.
+IS SOMETHING BROKEN?
+REACH OUT TO A CARE BEAR OR CONTACT !K8 on signal.

 does this prompt suck? it's really boring and you could sound like a dorky dad if you're not careful. dont worry we love our daddies!! turn that dorkasaurus rex into a dino-mite intro by adding your secret sauce.